misterjanson/CTF/content/02_LabIntro/02-page.md

 Please follow along as the instructor walks through a live attack scenario in which a user is the target of social engineering.
 In this scenario the user downloads a file that leads to initial access into an active directory environment.

 As the scenario progresses be mindful of various tactics and techniques that are documented in the MITRE ATT&CK framework.
-Subsequently, we'll spend time investing this attack within the FortiEDR and FortiAnalyzer to understand how these attacks look from a defender's perspective.
+Subsequently, we'll spend time investing this attack within FortiEDR and FortiAnalyzer to understand how these attacks look from a defender's perspective.

 ### Create A Payload